-Testing different pages at different times won’t provide you with an accurate comparison in their efficacy.
+Testing different pages at different times won’t provide you with an accurate comparison of their efficacy.
 Hubspot will automatically split the traffic to each variation randomly to ensure the most valuable comparison information.

 There is no one-size-fits-all when it comes to marketing.
-Your business may be nearly identical to a competitors, but if you were to duplicate their landing page strategy you may end up with a far lower conversion rate.
+Your business may be nearly identical to competitors, but if you were to duplicate their landing page strategy, you might end up with a far lower conversion rate.
 Don’t stop testing landing pages either.
-If you’ve tested your landing page and you’re seeing 18% more form completions, congratulations, but don’t stop there.
-Things change and there is always room for improvement so keep testing to create the most effective landing page(s) possible.
+If you’ve tested your landing page and you see 18% more form completions, congratulations, but don’t stop there.
+Things change, and there is always room for improvement so keep testing to create the most effective landing page(s) possible.